att/rcloud/doc/1.4/guidoc/doc.md

 RCloud will automatically choose a title for your new notebook, Notebook N, where N is the next available number among your notebooks.
 To give your notebook a more meaningful title, click on the [title in the header bar](#notebooktitle).

+To change the default name of new notebooks, see the [New Notebook Prefixes](#newnotebookprefixes) sub-section of the Settings section.

 [Top](#TOP)

 <a name="runninganotebook"></a>